NGINX Instance Manager history.

 NGINX is an amazing proxy and web server (and more) and does these functions well.
 It handles heavy traffic, is lightweight and compact, and uses resources very carefully.
 What it does, it does well.

-NGINX Users have told us of several needs and we created NIM to help deliver them (not inclusive):
+NGINX users have requested additional features, and we created Instance Manager to help deliver them (not inclusive):

 - API for NGINX to push and pull configuration changes (ideally gRPC)